yehuthi/round_mult/README.md

 # round_mult

-A tiny library to round up or down to a multiplier.
+A tiny library to round a number up or down to a multiplier.

 # Usage